 iv.
-If there is already a node on the map, the user can right-click that node which will bring up a menu with the following: Delete Current Node or Insert Node After Current Node.
+If there is already a node on the map, the user can right-click that node which will bring up a menu with the following: Delete Current Node, Insert General Node After Current Node, Insert On-Ramp Node After Current Node.